rage/programming-23/data/part-11/3-recursion.md

 </sample-output>

-This time the stop condition is that the number asked for is less than or equal to 2, because the entire sequence is defined from the first two numbers onwards, and we defined the first two numbers to be equal to 1.
+This time the stop condition is that the parameter is less than or equal to 2, because the entire sequence is defined from the first two numbers onwards, and we defined the first two numbers to be equal to 1.

 So, how does this function work in practice?